dennybritz/bella/README.md

 To configure the bella project we need to specify the following:

 - The input format (CSV with header)
-- An optional unique id column (0 in the CSV above)
+- An optional unique id column (column 0 in the CSV above)
 - How bella should display an item in the GUI (as a `Post`)
 - Labels we want to support (positive, negative, neutral)
 - Tags we want to support (ad, retweet)

 Note that this configuration is dynamic.
-You can change it anytime and add more tags for example.
+You can change at any time, to add additional tags for example.

-The configuration is specified in a `.bellacfg` file in YAML format:
+The configuration can be specified using a `.bellacfg` file in YAML format as follows:

 ```yaml
 ---